In the old Brothers Grimm tale “Rumpelstiltskin,” a miller swears to the king that his daughter can spin straw into gold—a bold-faced lie.

 Most people, however, tend to add new materials throughout the year.
 In this case, whenever you add new food waste or kitchen scraps, bury it to incorporate.
 Turn and moisten the pile at least every four to five weeks, but keep in mind that turning more often can really speed up the decomposition process.

 No backyard?
 No problem.
 You can make your own small-scale composting system indoors—and you don’t even need worms.
 Here’s how:

 - Small trash bin with a lid

 - Tray that fits underneath trash bin

 - Choose a space to keep your compost bin.
-(Under the sink works well.)
+(Under the sink works.)

-- Poke or drill a few holes on the bottom and around the rim of the bin.
+- Poke or drill a few holes on the bottom and around the rim.